Responding to the Wider Call

 A second reason for writing is to again make available – as many communicators have done over the millennia – a reminder that inspiriting yourself and then caring actively for the earth and the sustenance we derive from it is a high, noble, and heroic calling.
 It’s especially gallant at this juncture of time and circumstance.

-Agroecology is a cleaner, healthier, and more egalitarian approach to agriculture, an approach that’s rooted in ecology and other sciences.
-Although to date the term has not been widely used or understood in America, agroecology has become a buzzword and a leading-edge concept internationally.
+Agroecology is a cleaner, healthier, fairer, and more egalitarian approach to agriculture, an approach that’s rooted in ecology and other sciences.
+Although to date the term has not been widely used or understood in America, agroecology has become a buzzword and a leading-edge concept internationally and in academia.
 The basic idea is an approach to farming and food that is clean, sustainable, and just.

 In my conception, deep agroecology is our next natural, intelligent, and necessary evolutionary step.
 Deep agroecology arises from recognition that the way we farm the land will determine the destiny of life on the earth.
 As a philosophy and an approach, deep agroecology strives to marry the subtle spiritual realities of human beings and planet earth into a balanced relationship with the gross physical realities of farms, food, and flesh.
 Deep agroecology is a philosophical guide to survival, with intimations of destiny and activation of our spiritual potential as individual human beings who are among the collective inhabitants of our earth.

 I write for all humanity, not just for farmers.
 The challenges we face are beyond the capacity of that small segment of our population, about one percent in North America.
 The challenges require us all to step up to higher, more inspired, and dramatically cleaner and stronger systems of tending the land and growing the food which sustains us.
 We must do it together.
 Farms are the foundation of our civilization.
 That civilization is fragmenting.
 In light of this reality, we must be about the work of building a new agrarian foundation.
 This is a high and urgent mission for the Americas and for the world.